imheyday/adventure-party/README.md

 ## Schedule adventures

-you can schedule parties to run on predefined schedule using `nohup npm run schdule-party &`
+you can schedule parties to run on predefined schedule using `nohup npm run schedule-party &`

 The schedule is controlled using `CRON` config through `.env` file.
 By default it'll try run party every 30min (it'll trigger transactions only when needed)